mpinb/in_silico_framework/CONTRIBUTE.md

     self.test_attribute = test
     self.esc = escape_me_
     """esc (bool): This is a PEP-257 docstring example.
-Because I'm now mixing conventions, this will appear twice""" self.attribute_not_arg = self.test_attribute + self.esc
+Because I'm now mixing conventions, this will appear twice"""
+    # The above should not be mixed with the "Attributes" block in the class docstring.
+    self.attribute_not_arg = self.test_attribute + self.esc
 ```